Kuruchy/kuruchy.github.io/_posts/2022-1-22-my_blog_automation_with_notion.md

 layout: post
 title: My Blog Automation with Notion
 categories: [Automation, GitHub, Notion]
-excerpt: If this post reaches my blog, this means the automatization with Github Actions and Notion works!
+excerpt: If this post reaches my blog, this means the automation with GitHub Actions and Notion works!
 ---

 Lately I have been using [Notion](https://www.notion.so/) for almost any task that needs me to write something, and every new day I use it for something new.
 I started writing small Kanban Boards for ideas I had, but starting to see the potential of having a ***single source of true*** for all my data.